YueLiPicasso/OCanrenTutorial/Main/digTypes/README.md

   type groundi = (ground, logic) injected end;;
 ```
+Injected types are abstract in the sense that their type information is hidden from the user.
+Therefore
+we do not concern ourselves as to what an inhabitant of an injected type looks like.

 ## Summary

-OCanren works on injected types that are defined in via abstract, ground and logic types.
+OCanren works on injected types that are defined via abstract, ground and logic types.
 The table below
 organizes these types into four levels by complexity and dependency.

 Level No. | Level Name